STUDENT HANDBOOK 2017-2018

 Introduction and Overview

-EEP students are recruited through the biannual Search for Exceptional Academic Achievement (SEAA) talent search and through qualifying scores on college entrance exams such as the SAT and ACT.
-Top scoring students who are younger than 16 years old but who are at least 11 years old at the start of the summer quarter for which they would be provisionally admitted may be invited to apply for admission to the Early Entrance Program.
+EEP students are recruited through the biannual Cal State LA Academic Talent Search (CATS) talent search and through qualifying scores on college entrance exams such as the SAT and ACT.
+Top scoring students who are younger than 16 years old but who are at least 11 years old at the start of the summer for which they would be provisionally admitted may be invited to apply for admission to the Early Entrance Program.
 The main criteria for EEP selection include need for academic acceleration, maturity, motivation and readiness for early college admission.
-Admission is based on a holistic assessment of the student’s overall academic performance administered by the program director, personal interview of the applicants and their parents, and the completion of a provisional quarter of study.
-Those students whose academic and personal performances are judged adequate and appropriate during the provisional summer quarter and who receive final approval from the Admissions Committee and the Office of Undergraduate Studies are admitted as matriculated students for the fall quarter.
+Admission is based on a holistic assessment of the student’s overall academic performance administered by the program director, personal interview of the applicants and their parents, and the completion of a provisional summer of study.
+Those students whose academic and personal performances are judged adequate and appropriate during the provisional summer and who receive final approval from the Admissions Committee and the Office of Undergraduate Studies are admitted as matriculated students for the fall semester.

 Upon admission, EEP students are assigned to a class cohort that is enrolled in special EEP classes for their first year and are required to attend regular meetings with EEP staff, participate in scheduled EEP activities, and maintain enrollment as full-time, degree-seeking undergraduates consistent with traditional secondary school attendance.
 EEP students are responsible for tuition identical to other CSU students and are eligible for financial aid and scholarship assistance.
-EEP students are eligible to apply for junior entry to the Honors College.
 For further information please contact the EEP Office at (323) 343-2287, Fax (323) 343-5575, or visit www.calstatela.edu/academic/eep.

 The Honors College